MelbourneSpaceProgram/ground-station-v2/README.md

-# ground-station-v2
+# Ground Station v2

-ACRUX-2 Ground Station
+Ground Station software for the ACRUX-2 mission.

+## Prerequisites

+## Building and running